Wubuntu88/CarND-Vehicle-Detection/writeup_submission.md

 In the 7-15 clip, the white car was driving, and my classifier detected it effectively.

 For both clips, I ran my classifier and collected two lists for each run:
--The prediction confidence values for each window classified as a vehicle.
+- The prediction confidence values for each window classified as a vehicle.
--The prediction confidence values for each window classified as a non-vehicle.
+- The prediction confidence values for each window classified as a non-vehicle.

 Here are graphs for each: